-If you have a dental emergency we offer three options, depending on when it occurs:
+If you have a dental emergency we offer different options, depending on when it occurs:

 - If you have a dental emergency during our opening hours please give us a call at the practice on 01582 763420.
 You can speak to a dental professional who will give you appropriate advice and offer an appointment if necessary.

 - If you have a dental emergency outside our opening hours, please call 111 for NHS guidance.
 Otherwise you can leave a message on the practice number and we will get back to you as soon as we are next open to arrange an appointment.